samstan0926/README-Generator/SAMPLE.md

   ## Installation
-  From my username on github
+  From my username on github.
   ## Usage
-  Run the index.js file and type in the input
+  Run the index.js file and type in the input.
   ## License

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”),